“Marseille of our Mediterranean”

 They became slaves.
 They liked the idea!
 They worked four extra hours every day, and they worked weekends.
 They just worked—all their lives.
 When you met them, you couldn’t tell what age they were.
 They were forty, fifty, sixty; they had a gray look.”

 That characterization is general.
 Sinclair wrote about it admiringly in The Jungle, others less so.
-Cited by Andrews: Chatfleld-Taylor’s 1895 novel, Two Women and A Fool the main character reflects on the city’s newest residents:
+In Chatfleld-Taylor’s 1895 novel, Two Women and A Fool, the main character reflects on the city’s newest residents:

 Those people who passed me, how brutal were their faces; how beast-like their little eyes.
 But they were the repulsive life of this great city The character of the people one meets here has changed since I was a boy There is less vigor and Yankee pluck in their faces, more of the degradation of the European serf.

 The ethnic did not enhance his reputation in the 1950s, ‘60s, and ‘70s.
-These new “white ethnics” were hard-working, devout—admirable rather than likable people.
+These new “white ethnics” by then were considered were hard-working, devout—not likable people perhaps but admirable.
 They could also be xenophobic and deeply racist.
 Their ethnic strongholds were redoubts of racism in the city, and what was seen as Richard J. Daley’s catering to that constituency was a blot on his reputation too.